Destroyertubu/L3/CONTRIBUTING.md

-# Contributing to GLECO
+# Contributing to L3

-Thank you for your interest in contributing to GLECO!
+Thank you for your interest in contributing to L3!
 This document provides guidelines for contributing to the project.

 ## Table of Contents